-- The location.
+- The location,

-- Reason for stopping.
+- Reason for stopping,

-- Next departure time.
+- Next departure time, and

 - Bus number.

-Remind riders to take carry-ons with them if they get off the bus.
-If the aisle is on a lower level than the seats, remind riders of the stepdown.
+Remind riders to take carry-ons with them when they get off the bus.
+If the aisle is on a lower level than the seats, remind riders of the step down.
 It is best to tell them before coming to a complete stop.